Unlock the secrets to creating a warm and generous brand, from color palettes and typefaces to icons and illustrations.

 Make the difference using organic shapes

-As we've seen, it's important to create a fluid and dynamic visual language to be seen as a Caregiver brand.
+As we've seen, it's important to create a fluid and dynamic visual language to be perceived as a Caregiver brand.
 Some graphics that can easily help us achieve this goal are the Organic Shapes, a collection of abstract elements, patterns and textures that can bring a lot of personality to your design.

 You can also check out the Ink Bleed Shapes, which share the same fluid style as the previous elements, but in this case they try to simulate the manual effect of the ink being absorbed by the paper.
 This roughness can add some texture to the overall look of the design and generate a more unique outcome.